 Learn About Cryptogenic Organizing Pneumonia

-Cryptogenic organizing pneumonia (COP) is a form of interstitial lung disease where the small airways (bronchioles) and alveoli (tiny air sacs) become inflamed, leading to difficulty breathing and flu-like illness.
+Cryptogenic organizing pneumonia (COP) is the idiopathic form of organizing pneumonia (OP) and is considered a rare type of interstitial lung disease.
+OP, including COP, is a lung disease where organized swirls of inflammatory tissue the small airways (bronchioles) and alveoli (tiny air sacs) become inflamed causing flu-like symptoms.

 Key Facts

-• Although the word "pneumonia" is in the name, COP is not an infection.
-Instead, organizing pneumonia refers to organized swirls of inflammatory tissue filling the small bronchioles and alveoli.
+• Although the word "pneumonia" is in the name, COP is not an infection and is not contagious.

 • When treated with corticosteroids, most people recover quickly.